arunser/whycon/README.md

 ## Installing WhyCon

-The code can be compiled either as a ROS package (shared library) or in a standalone version.
+The code can be compiled as a ROS 2 package

-**NOTE**: while the standalone version includes a demo application, this demo is not actively maintained anymore and will probably be removed soon.
-The reference application is provided as a series of ROS nodes, which utilize the _WhyCon_ shared library.
-For an example of how to implement your own standalone application, see the ROS node.

-Stable [releases](https://github.com/lrse/whycon/releases) are available periodically.
-Latest stable release can be downloaded by clicking [here](https://github.com/lrse/whycon/releases/latest).
+Stable [releases](https://github.com/arunser/whycon2/releases) are available periodically.
+Latest stable release can be downloaded by clicking [here](https://github.com/arunser/whycon2/releases/latest).

 For the latest development version (which should also work and may contain new experimental features) you can clone the repository directly.

-### ROS
+### ROS 2

 Only LTS versions are targeted.
-At the moment, Indigo and Kinetic are targeted.
+At the moment, only Humble is targeted.

 #### Dependencies

 It is recommended to install required dependencies using

-    rosdep install -y --from-path <path to whycon source package directory>

-**NOTE**: it is recommended to use OpenCV 3 since it is actually latest stable version.
-In ROS Kinetic this is installed by default.
-On ROS Indigo, you should install it by doing:

-    apt-get install ros-indigo-opencv3
+    sudo apt install ros-humble-usb-cam
+    sudo apt install ros-humble-image-view

 #### Compilation

-The main directory should be placed inside a catkin workspace source-space (e.g.: ~catkin_ws/src).
+The main directory should be placed inside a colcon workspace source-space (e.g.: ~whycon_ws/src).
-It can then be compiled simply by:
+It can then be build using:

-    catkin_make

-Or, if you are using catkin-tools

-    catkin build

-### Standalone

-**NOTE**: as previously mentioned, this version is not actively maintained and cannot provide support for it

-The standalone version requires you to take care of installing the correct dependencies: OpenCV and Boost.
-If you are on Ubuntu, simply perform the following:

-    sudo apt-get install libopencv-dev libboost-all-dev

-The installation process is really straightforward, as with any CMake based project.
-Inside the main directory do:

-    mkdir build
+    cd ~whycon_ws/
-    cd build
+    colcon build
-    cmake -DDISABLE_ROS=ON ..
-    make

-The code can be installed to the system by doing:

-    make install

-Note the default CMake location is `/usr/local`, but you can redefine this by invoking cmake in this way instead:

-    cmake -DDISABLE_ROS=ON -DCMAKE_INSTALL_PREFIX=/usr ..

 ## Using WhyCon

-Please refer to the [wiki](https://github.com/lrse/whycon/wiki).
+Please refer to the [wiki](https://github.com/arunser/whycon2/wiki).

 ----

 ### Acknowledgements

-The development of this work was supported by EU within its Seventh Framework Programme project ICT-600623 ``STRANDS''.
-The Czech Republic and Argentina have given support through projects 7AMB12AR022, ARC/11/11 and 13-18316P.